marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   The ``optimize`` attribute is used to specify that a function is to be compiled with different optimization options than specified on the command line.
+The optimize attribute arguments of a function behave behave as if appended to the command-line.

   Valid arguments are constant non-negative integers and strings.
 Each numeric argument specifies an optimization :samp:`{level}`.
   Each :samp:`{string}` argument consists of one or more comma-separated substrings.
 Each substring that begins with the letter ``O`` refers